C0ntr07/yes-bot/README.md

 ![alt text](https://github.com/maxkung101/yes-bot/blob/master/preview_EN.png)

-Press "Yes" to hear a voice saying "Yes."
+Click "Yes" or press any key on the keyboard to hear a voice saying "Yes."
 (This is Captain Falcon's voice from Super Smash Bros Melee, which is owned by Nintendo)

 Optional: